-By studying historic documents, firsthand accounts of the battle, even Wyatt Earp’s diaries, Guinn concluded that the myths around the shootout helped create our idealized version of the West.
+By studying historical documents, firsthand accounts of the battle, and Wyatt Earp’s diaries, Guinn concluded that the myths around the shootout helped create our idealized version of the West.

-Tombstone’s current celebration of its past if proof of this, he argues, especially the staged shootouts.
+Tombstone’s current celebration of its past is proof of this, he argues, especially the staged shootouts.

 Citizens were cosmopolitan by frontier standards, and they demanded law and order.

 There were strict laws against carrying weapons in public.
 Gunplay of any kind was rare, and high-noon showdowns in the street were non-existent.